 Similarly, you could build an Excel file with formulas that check the presence of target keywords per competitor.

-At the core of Amazon’s product listing optimization methods is relevancy.
+At the core of Amazon’s product listings optimization methods is relevancy.
 To be relevant to any search a shopper is conducting your product listing needs to contain good-quality content.

 Amazon positions those listings with the search terms and keywords specifically used by the user towards the top.
 Text relevance, as it is called, is important.
 Keyword-rich content really helps here.